How Not To Take a Picture Holding a Fish

 The fish shot seems like it can almost take longer to stage than it does to land a fish.
 Folks who have the method down come at you with, “Hold it out.”
 “No, away from you.”
 “Now turn it.”
 “Towards me.”
 “Not that way.”
 “More to the right.”
 “Not that much.”
 “What is wrong with you?”

 It’s nice to have the visual memento of the fish you just caught and all, but I don’t know.
 Just look at this nonsense here, taken a few days ago.
 There were other photos where I was actually looking up, but they were even worse somehow.
 This is no reflection on photographer Justin Jones, by the way.
 He did the best with what he had to work with.
 He also waded across to help land this specimen, which was awfully nice considering the thorn bushes and boobytraps along this particular section of bank.
 Thanks, Doctor Jones.
-Anyway, here’s a super-exciting photo of me looking down at a steelhead and not holding it out to maximize the visual experience like you’re supposed to, so it looks like the fish is about to attack you through the screen all Jaws 3-D IMAX Hi-Def Dolby Surround style.
+These fish are legendary in the Snake River in Hells Canyon too, here’s a super-exciting photo of me looking down at a steelhead and not holding it out to maximize the visual experience like you’re supposed to, so it looks like the fish is about to attack you through the screen all Jaws 3-D IMAX Hi-Def Dolby Surround style.

 By way of comparison, here we have proper fish displaying technique as demonstrated by Matt Seitz, shown here lifting weights in a river recently.
 Notice the glistening water drops, dappled sunlight and a certain joie de vivre in this composition.
 Nicely done, Matt.
 And Ansel Adams Jr., or whoever took this shot.
 Seitz is Idaho-based.
 Married to Caitlin Baird, daughter of Winding Waters guide Mike Baird.
 Check out his custom flyrod biz Clearwater Fly Rods on the facebooks.
 Clearwater rods are apparently built with blanks made of magic wands, based on this and many other pictures of Clearwater rods landing fish that resemble something you’d see served in the Hogwarts banquet hall.